 The MSP Escape Lounge is in Terminal 1, the Lindbergh Terminal.
 Proceed through security and the lounge is on the Mezzanine level at the entrance to Concourse E.

-Admission is free for holders of the American Express Platinum card.
+Admission is free for holders of the American Express Platinum card and two guests.
+Just present your card, same day boarding pass and ID.
 Others can enter for $45 or if advance payment is made on the website, the charge is $40.
 Children under two are free.

 The lounge opens at 04:00 and closes at 21:00 daily.

 This lounge has wifi, power, newspapers and magazines, flight monitors, seating, a buffet of hot and cold items and a bar.
 The lounge has tarmac and runway views.
 Restrooms are located outside the lounge.
 This lounge has no showers.
-In fact none of the MSP lounges have showers, and that’s a shame.
+In fact none of the MSP lounges have showers, and for an airport with a number of international flights, that’s a shame.